Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Towards classical pathwise uniqueness

 \end{lemma}

-\begin{proof} The lemma is clear for $f(y,\omega)=g(y)h(\omega)$, when $g$ is an $\mc{E}$-measurable, integrable (with respect to $\eta$) function and $h$ an $\mc{A}$-measurable, integrable (with respect to $\rho$) function.
-The general case is obtained by approximating $f$ with sums of functions as above. \end{proof}
+\begin{proof} The lemma is clear for $f(y,\omega)=g(y)h(\omega)$, when $g$ is $\mc{F}_1$-measurable and integrable (with respect to~$\eta$), and~$h$ is $\mc{A}$-measurable and integrable (with respect to~$P$).
+The general case is obtained by approximating~$f$ with sums of functions as above. \end{proof}